King v. Trustees of Boston Univ.: Facts

 Martin Luther King Jr., an alumnus of Boston University, was asked in 1963 to deposit some papers in their library's newly expanded special collections.
-Around the same time multiple universities.
 The plaintiff testified that her husband thought "Boston seemed to be the only place, the best place, for safety," but was concerned that placing them there could subject him to criticism.
 King deposited some papers but sent a letter on July 16, 1964, to the university indicating that the papers would remain his legal property unless otherwise indicated.
 The letter contained two important statements:

 King asserted that her husband made a statement of intent to act in the future, there was no consideration and jury instructions were improper.
 The jury found that the papers were submitted to Boston University as a charitable pledge, not a contract.

 Opinion of the Court

 The opinion was written by Ruth Abrams where the court affirmed the lower court's judgment that the papers were submitted to Boston University as an enforceable charitable pledge, where there was a promise to give property to a charitable institution.
 The letter was not a contract between the parties because there was no indication of bargained for exchange to bound Dr. King to his promise.